ancentral/ancentral/_posts/2024-02-11-What-went-wrong-with-Barbell-and-his-video-on-elections.md

 ---
 layout: post
-title: "What went wrong with Barbell Biryani "
+title: "What went wrong with Barbell Biryani?"
 date: 2024-02-10 00:01:35 +0300
 description: "Barbell Biryani posted video that has been a topic on Social Media recently.
 What's up with him?"
 author: "AndhraCentral Desk"